h4ckyou/h4ckyou.github.io/posts/ctf/perfectr00t24/solution.md

 We can also see that no protection is enabled!

-If you tried to execute it you'll probably get an error and that's because you can't execute an arm executable on intel
+If you try to execute it, you'll probably get an error because you can't run an ARM executable on an Intel processor

 So we need an environment that would enable us to execute and debug it